 - ACT or CABLE TELEVISION ACT

-- Chapter 186 of the General Laws of the State of New Jersey, 1972, N.J.S.A. § 48:5A-1 et seq.
+- Chapter 186 of the General Laws of New Jersey, and subsequent amendments thereto, N.J.S.A. § 48:5A-1 et seq.

 - The Federal Communications Commission.